Types of Claims

 This federal program provides financial assistance and employment services to dislocated workers and the self-employed when they are unemployed as a direct result of a major natural disaster.

 These claims are for individuals who work or provide services for a public or private nonprofit school employer.
-A school employee (unless stated otherwise) is also a school supportive employee.
-These are employees who are employed by a nonprofit or public entity employer and who provide services to, or on behalf of an educational institution.
+A school employee works for a school employer.
+A school-supportive employee does not work for a school employer, but works for a different employer that provides services to a school employer.

 School employee claims have specific eligibility requirements.
 For example, a school employee may not be eligible to receive benefits if all of the following occur: